 The Seminar in Geometry and Statistics takes place monthly at the Department of Mathematics and Data Science of VUB (Building G, Sixth Floor, Room 6.60).
 It is flexible in terms of schedule and topics, though topics revolve around geometry and statistics.
+The organizers are Dr. Susovan Pal and myself.

 Forthcoming talks